walimorris/Personal-Library-System-/README.md

 ![Home Menu!](Lib_home_menu.png)

 Searching is made easy.
-For instance, if I were to select the search option, there are multiple ways to search for a book.
-You can search by identification number, which is my preferred method and will respond with a individual book, if it exists in the library.
+For instance, if someone were to select the search option, there are multiple ways to look up a book.
+You can search by identification number, which is the preferred method and will respond with an individual book, if it exists in the library.
 Here's an example:

 ![Search Options!](search_options.png)

-Searching by author is great when you need to know all books by a specific author, don't quite remember the book title or id #?
-That's okay, searching by author will return all books by that author and you can go from there.
+Searching by author is great when you need to know all books by a specific author, if you don't quite remember the book title or identification number, that's okay.
+Searching by author will return all books by that author and you can go from there.

 ![Search by Author!](search_author.png)

 Here John McGee was searched, which is still somewhat exact, and all books in the Library by Mr. McGee were returned.
-Be careful because searching for John, if you can't really remember the author's full name, will return all books by John.
+Be careful, searching for only "John", if you can't really remember the author's full name, will return all books by John.
 Whoever John may be.
-Though, this can result in a long list of books by John, its also great when you can't remember the author but have a small piece of information to search for.
+John McGee, John Doyle, John Smith.
+Though, this can result in a long list of books by John, its also great when you can't remember the author but you have a small piece of information to search for.
 So, this can also be a good thing.
-You can't quite remember which John wrote "The Space Adventure".
 Here's what the search for our made up author John McGee resulted in:

 ![Author results!](return_author.png)

 Searching by Id is the most proficient.
 Here's an example:

 ![search id!](search_id.png)

+Searching by a books' personal identification number will return one book, the book that's linked to that specific number that's generated when the book is created by whomever has access to the library management system.
+This should be the most proficient way to search for a book and will most likely give the exact results you want.

 ![return id!](id_results.png)

 This is as far as we'll go with examples.
-There are a few features and more will be added periodically.
+There are more features to explore, and ofcourse more features that'll be added as this project grows.
+For now, you're equipped to navigate this your personal library management system and grow your book collection!

 **HOW To Run:**